adischik/nexmo-developer/_documentation/en/client-sdk/in-app-voice/overview.md

 * DTMF Support

 ### Extendability Through the Voice API
-Client SDK In-App Voice is a part of the Vonage Voice API which amplifies the In-App Voice offering through extra functionality
+Client SDK In-App Voice is a part of the Vonage Voice API which amplifies the In-App Voice offering by enabling:

 * Calls to phones (PSTN)
 * Calls to SIP-enabled devices